 - Developmental disorders like autism

-For individuals with gallbladder, liver, and gastrointestinal issues, it is possible that the MTHFR gene has a hand in the development and progression of these conditions.
+For individuals with gallbladder, liver, and gastrointestinal issues, the MTHFR gene may have a hand in the development and progression of these conditions.
 Here are the reasons why:

 a.
 MTHFR affects the body’s ability to detoxify.

 Our body has built-in cleaning mechanisms.
-However, because of the mutation of the MTHFR gene, many of these natural processes cannot efficiently be completed.
+However, because of the MTHFR gene mutation, many of these natural processes cannot efficiently be completed.
 For one, glutathione and metathione are depleted because of the abnormal methylation cycle.
 Second, methylation imbalance slows down estrogen detoxification.
 Whether estrogen levels are elevated from hormone replacement therapy, birth control, or pregnancy, this female hormone needs to be metabolized properly and flushed from the body daily.
 The more estrogen we are exposed to, the more methyl groups we need to break it down.
 This is especially difficult for those with MTHFR.

 b.
 Methylation issues affect the bile

 When our body is full of toxins, our liver health is on the line.
-If our liver cannot detoxify properly, then the bile which is manufactured in the liver and circulated/re-circulated in the body will definitely be affected.
+If our liver cannot detoxify properly, then the bile manufactured in the liver and circulated/re-circulated in the body will be affected.
 Impaired methylation also depletes methionine, affecting bile flow and toxicity.
-Methionine administration improves bile salt conjugation with taurine, thereby making the bile less toxic.
+Methionine administration improves bile salt conjugation with taurine, making the bile less toxic.

-Decreased bile flow as well as having more toxic, fat-soluble bile, may increase the risk of developing gallstones and other gallbladder diseases.
+Decreased bile flow and having more toxic, fat-soluble bile may increase the risk of developing gallstones and other gallbladder diseases.

 c.
 It is related to pancreatic and gallbladder cancer development

-DNA breakage, chromosomal loses, and the loss of methyl groups from the DNA molecule (also called DNA hypomethylation) induces carcinogenesis and accelerates cancer development.
+DNA breakage, chromosomal loss, and methyl loss from the DNA molecule (also called DNA hypomethylation) induce carcinogenesis and accelerate cancer development.
 In individuals with methyl group deficiency, these cellular irregularities are common.

 A 2003 study on the progression of gene hypermethylation in gallstone disease concluded that methylation issues may contribute to tumor formation within the chronically-inflamed gallbladder.
 Another study proposed that MTHFR A1298C mutation may increase the risk of gallbladder cancer.
 Lastly, an experiment with 974 middle-aged Japanese men showed that elevated homocysteine levels, common among MTHFR patients, are also associated with gallstones and increased likelihood for cholecystectomy.

 When bile acids become dysregulated, they can become cytotoxic.
-The presence of abnormally high levels of toxic bile acids coupled with a pro-inflammatory shift in the gut flora profile may also contribute to the development of cancer due to DNA damage, cell death, and increased cell proliferation.
+The presence of abnormally high levels of toxic bile acids coupled with a pro-inflammatory shift in the gut flora profile may also contribute to cancer development due to DNA damage, cell death, and increased cell proliferation.

 Aside from its relationship with gallbladder cancer, MTHFR, abnormal methylation, and hyperhomocysteinemia are all implicated in the development of breast, colorectal, pancreatic, and liver cancer.